willfaught/willfaught.github.io/content/blog/2015-05-31-kudos-to-rand-paul.md

 title: Kudos To Rand Paul
 ---

-For filibustering—for 13 hours!—the renewal of the NSA’s “authority” to spy on Americans.
+For filibustering—for 13 hours!—the renewal of the NSA's “authority” to spy on Americans.